-Note: The CLRWDT and PWRSAV instruction IS

-clear the prescaler and postscaler count ts
+Note: The CLRWDT and PWRSAV instructions clear the prescaler and postscaler counts when executed.

-when executed.

 The WDT is enabled or disabled by the FWDTEN Configuration bit in the FWDT Configuration register.
 When the FWDTEN Configuration bit is set, the WDT is always enabled.